 On 23 November 2017 the Tribunal gave a Ruling in relation to costs ( CAT 27).

 On 13 November 2018 the Court of Appeal handed down a judgment ( EWCA Civ 2527) in which it held that the Court of Appeal did have jurisdiction to hear and determine the appeal in so far as it raised a point of law.
 The Proposed Class Representative's application to the Court of Appeal for permission to appeal was adjourned to a 2-day rolled up hearing, with the appeal to follow if permission was granted.
-The Court of Appeal hearing took place on 5-6 February 2019, and judgment has been reserved.
+The Court of Appeal hearing took place on 5-6 February 2019, and judgment was reserved.